Gates Industrial (NYSE:GTES) Issues FY 2022 Earnings Guidance

-Gates Industrial (NYSE:GTES – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $1.15-$1.25 for the period, compared to the consensus EPS estimate of $1.21.
+Gates Industrial (NYSE:GTES – Get Rating) updated its FY 2022 earnings guidance on Friday.
+The company provided earnings per share (EPS) guidance of $1.15-$1.25 for the period, compared to the consensus estimate of $1.21.
 The company issued revenue guidance of $3.60 billion-$3.70 billion, compared to the consensus revenue estimate of $3.60 billion.

 Gates Industrial Price Performance